IC-Custom: Diverse Image Customization via In-Context Learning: Introduction

-To enable effective training of our unified framework, we meticulously curated a high-quality dataset comprising 8,000 identity-consistent diptychs from real-world sources, addressing the critical limitation of existing methods that rely on synthetic data, which often produces artificial-looking results such as overly glossy textures or oversaturated colors.
-We further extend our approach to multi-reference scenarios by collecting 2,137 high-quality polyptych samples from real-world sources and synthesizing an additional 2,787 polyptych samples using our trained diptych model.
-This comprehensive multi-reference dataset enables our model to learn richer identity representations from distinct contexts and viewpoints.
+To enable effective training of our unified framework, we curated a high-quality dataset \OurData{}, consisting of both real-world and synthetic samples.
+Specifically, we curated 8K identity-consistent diptychs from real-world sources and an additional 4K synthetic diptychs, resulting in a total of 12K diptychs.
+This comprehensive dataset enables our model to learn robust identity representations across diverse contexts and viewpoints, while also addressing the limitations of previous methods that overly rely on synthetic data and often produce artificial-looking results.

-To extensively evaluate the performance of our method, we utilize \OurBench and \emph{DreamBench}~\cite{dreambooth} to assess both position-aware and position-free customization capabilities. \OurBench is our manually collected benchmark for evaluating position-aware customization, comprising 40 identity-consistent images with an even distribution of rigid and non-rigid objects, along with their corresponding precise masks and user-drawn masks.
+To extensively evaluate the performance of our method, we use \OurBench{} and \emph{DreamBench}~\citep{dreambooth} to assess both position-aware and position-free customization capabilities. \OurBench{} is our manually curated benchmark for position-aware customization, consisting of 40 identity-consistent images with an even distribution of rigid and non-rigid objects, along with their corresponding precise and user-drawn masks.
 We also use DreamBench to evaluate position-free customization performance.
-Extensive subjective and objective evaluations demonstrate the effectiveness of our \OurMethod, outperforming community workflows, closed-source GPT-4o, and state-of-the-art open-source approaches.
-Notably, our method achieves a significant advantage of approximately 73\% in human preference ratios across ID consistency, overall harmonicity, and text alignment metrics compared to other methods, while only training 0.3\% of the parameters of the original FLUX model.
+Extensive subjective and objective evaluations demonstrate that \OurMethod{} outperforms community workflows, the closed-source GPT-4o (March 25, 2025), and state-of-the-art open-source approaches.
+Notably, \OurMethod{} achieves a 73\% higher human preference across identity consistency, harmony, and text alignment metrics, while training only 0.3\% of the parameters of the pre-trained FLUX model.